Construction engineering: Abilities

-Construction engineers are problem solvers.
-They contribute to the creation of infrastructure that best meets the unique demands of its environment.
+Construction engineers contribute to the creation of infrastructure that meets the unique demands of its environment.
 They must be able to understand infrastructure life cycles.
-When compared and contrasted to design engineers, construction engineers bring to the table their own unique perspectives for solving technical challenges with clarity and imagination.
-While individuals considering this career path should certainly have a strong understanding of mathematics and science, many other skills are also highly desirable, including critical and analytical thinking, time management, people management and good communication skills.

 Educational requirements

 Individuals looking to obtain a construction engineering degree must first ensure that the program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 ABET accreditation is assurance that a college or university program meets the quality standards established by the profession for which it prepares its students.
-In the US there are currently twenty-five programs that exist in the entire country so careful college consideration is advised.
+There are 4,863 ABET accredited institutions worldwide..

 A typical construction engineering curriculum is a mixture of engineering mechanics, engineering design, construction management and general science and mathematics.
 This usually leads to a Bachelor of Science degree.
 The B.S. degree along with some design or construction experience is sufficient for most entry-level positions.
 Graduate schools may be an option for those who want to go further in depth of the construction and engineering subjects taught at the undergraduate level.
 In most cases construction engineering graduates look to either civil engineering, engineering management or business administration as a possible graduate degree.